Trash and Recycling Contractor

 Household Hazardous Waste

-York County Solid Waste Authority has two options for disposal of Household Hazardous Waste.
+York County Solid Waste Authority has disposal of Household Hazardous Waste.
 They offer a drop-off collection site the first Saturday in May.
-They also offer an “At Your Door” program for a small fee of $15.
 Visit the York County Solid Waste Authority website for more details or phone them at 717-845-1066.

-Due to COVID-19 the 2020 Household Hazardous Waste Collection Event has been rescheduled to October 3rd and requires mandatory pre-registration.
+Due to COVID-19 the 2020 Household Hazardous Waste Collection Event has been rescheduled.
 Additional information and enrollment can be found here.

 How to Manage Unused Prescription Medications.
 Unused prescription and over-the-counter medications can be safely processed at the York County Resource Recovery Center (RRC).
 The RRC is a waste-to-energy facility that burns waste in enclosed, environmentally controlled combustion units.
 Processing medication in a waste-to-energy facility reduces it to an inert ash and helps produce green power.
 Medications can be managed in three ways: